 Since its first inception in the 1960s, the Kalman filter has been commonly used to this day for guidance and navigation applications.
 It has undergone many adjustments designed to improve upon the basic implementation, such as the Extended KF or Unscented KF.
-In recent years however, a new approach to filtering based on Artificial Intelligence Neural Network (ANN) processing has made significant breakthroughs that has pushed the inertial navigation industry into a new era.
+In recent years, however, a new approach to filtering based on Artificial Intelligence Neural Network (ANN) processing has made significant breakthroughs that have pushed the inertial navigation industry into a new era.

 Up until recently, little has been concretely achieved in the space of Artificial Intelligence for inertial navigation applications, until Advanced Navigation entered that space in 2012, commercialising a fusion neural network out of a university thesis.

 The stakes have been raised even higher as of late with the widespread use of GNSS jamming and spoofing technologies, forcing Defence Forces to move away from GNSS-only solutions for position information, and instead rapidly adopting Inertial Navigation Systems (INS) solutions that require greater precision and better dead-reckoning performance.